Open-Markets-Initiative/Directory/Protocols/Itch.md

-## Itch

-Integrated Trading Channel Handlers
+## ITCH: Integrated Trading Channel Handlers

 Proprietary Binary Protocol developed by Nasdaq and licensed to many exchanges around the world for market data dissemination.